List of Trailer Park Boys characters: Philadelphia Collins

 Philadelphia "Phil" Collins (played by Richard Collins) is known mostly for his obesity and burps.
 Though he is always referred to as "Phil Collins", nobody except Sam Losco and Randy seem to make the connection between him and the musician of the same name; Sam is eager to use the musician's song titles as epithets toward him ("Drive, 'Easy Lover,' drive!"), and at one point using the term, "Sussudio Motherfucker".
 Others have nicknamed him "Lord Of The Onion Rings", "Mustard Tiger", "Bologna Tugboat", and "The Human House"; J-Roc referred to him as "that snuffleupagus, walrus-ass manatee Phil Collins".
 Phil has appeared as a greasy motel owner, a taxi driver, and Lahey's paving assistant.
 He is paranoid about people looking at his belly, which Ricky calls "the biggest, most powerful gut anyone has ever seen"; the fact that Phil always wears undersized shirts makes his gut more obvious.
 He belches loudly when hit in the stomach.
 Phil is known for his zany catchphrases which include "Peanut butter and jam!" and "Green eggs and ham!"
 He and Randy share a genuine friendship fueled by a shared love of cheeseburgers.
 In Season 7 he and Randy open a cheeseburger restaurant, the Dirty Burger, which they run out of Losco's RV.
 Phil is the father of Jacob and Thomas Collins.
-The actor who played Philadelphia Collins (Richard Collins) died on April 15, 2013, during the filming of Don't Legalize It, which marked his final appearance; the character's absence is not explained in the series.
+Richard Collins, who played Philadelphia Collins, died on April 15, 2013, during the filming of Don't Legalize It, which marked his final appearance; the character's absence is not explained in the series.

 The name Philadelphia Collins was used in later episodes as a way for the writers to avoid infringing on the pop singer's name and brand.